I Dreamt I Dwelt in Marble Halls

 "I Dreamt I Dwelt in Marble Halls", or "The Gipsy Girl's Dream", is a popular aria from The Bohemian Girl, an 1843 opera by Michael William Balfe, with lyrics by Alfred Bunn.
 It is sung in the opera by the character Arline, who is in love with Thaddeus, a Polish nobleman and political exile.

 In popular culture

-In addition to its regular performance in the opera, and in cast recordings of the opera, the aria, which was very popular in the 19th and 20th centuries, has been recorded many times by a variety of musicians as a stand-alone song.
+The song was popular in the 19th and 20th centuries, and has been recorded many times by musicians.
 It has also been parodied.